John Robinson (Virginia politician, born 1705): Career

-While John Robinson was speaker of the House, relations with England deteriorated after the French and Indian War, as British officials attempted to recoup costs.
-Following news of the Stamp Act in 1765, some burgesses proposed the Virginia Resolves against those fiscal measures.
-After Patrick Henry's speech favoring the resolution, Robinson shouted, "Treason!, Treason!"
+While John Robinson was Speaker of the House of Burgesses, colonial relations with Britain deteriorated after the French and Indian War, as the British government attempted to recoup costs incurred defending the colonies.
+Following news of the Stamp Act 1765's passage, some burgesses proposed the Virginia Resolves against those fiscal measures.
+After Patrick Henry gave a speech favoring the resolution on May 29, in which he seemingly called for the killing of George III, Robinson and others shouted: "Treason!
+Treason!"
+Henry replied: "If this be treason, make the most of it!"